ocaml/ocaml.org/data/tutorials/platform/op_00_principles.md

 Incubated tools are only promoted to Active when they are mature, stable, and ready for mass adoption, aiming to foster a healthy competitive environment without risking community split.
-However, whenever disruption is inevitable, either in the interest of the improvement of a tool, or the replacement of a tool by another, the Platform should offer a smooth migration path for users.
+However, whenever disruption is inevitable, either in the interest of a tool's improvement or the replacement of a tool by another, the Platform should offer a smooth migration path for users.

 ## (P5) Tools are independent, yet unified